LoneWolf38/microservice-arch-deploy/README.md

 Edge Condition: No jobs/tasks can be executed from Nomad web UI, only from cli tool.

-Use Case: Travis CI is integrated with Github for easy triggered updates, each successful build will be packaged into docker images
+Use Case: Travis CI is integrated with Github for easy triggered updates, each successful build will be packaged into docker images.

 Edge Condition: Travis CI is providing with its own server for integration and testing.
 The servers will be located in different network than the cluster and have limited access to them.